 Virtualization Pack

-- In order to create SWV packages, the Symantec Workspace Virtualization Agent 7.5 has to be installed on the packaging machine. - In order to create Thin-App packages, the VMware ThinApp has to be installed on the packaging machine.
+- To create SWV packages, the Symantec Workspace Virtualization Agent 7.5 has to be installed on the packaging machine. - To create Thin-App packages, the VMware ThinApp must be installed on the packaging machine.

 Generation of MSIX Files